CompositionalIT/farmer/docs/content/tutorials/webapp-deploy.md

 {{< figure src="../../images/tutorials/webapp.png" caption="[Full code available here](https://github.com/CompositionalIT/farmer/blob/master/samples/scripts/tutorials/webapp.fsx)">}}

-> Note: Your web application does can be a C# web application - it does not need to be written in F#!
+> Note: Your web application can be a C# web application - it does not need to be written in F#!

 #### Creating the ASP.NET web application
 Create a brand new ASP.NET web application: